-If the data is not in Table format, convert the range into a table.
+If the data is not in a Table format, convert the range into a table.
 Excel table is one of the best features of Excel that makes many jobs easier like referring, filtering, sorting, and updating.

 Create Table dialog box will appear.
 The range will be selected automatically with My table has headers checkbox is selected.
 To create a table, just click the OK button.

 You can also change the name of your table from the Design tab or using the Name Box.
 We have named our table with Data.

 Step 3: Create a Pivot Table with Given Data

 We are going to use Excel’s most used tools for creating our report and it is Pivot Table.
 Follow these steps to create a pivot table with the table.

 - At this instant, the Create PivotTable dialog box appears.
 As we had selected a cell of the table before clicking on the PivotTable command, our table name (Data) is automatically showing in the Table/Range field of the dialog box.